A transcript reproduces radio commentator Paul Harvey's essay entitled "If I Were the Devil."

 If I were Satan I’d just keep doing what I’m doing and the whole world go to hell as sure as the Devil.

-Contrasting that 1964 version of the essay with Paul Harvey’s 1996 newspaper version shows that, although the concept and structure of the essay remained the same across the decades, its content evolved quite a bit over the years:
+Contrasting that 1964 version of the essay with Paul Harvey’s 1996 newspaper version, we find that although the concept and structure of the essay remained the same across the decades, its content evolved quite a bit over the years:

 If I were the prince of darkness, I would want to engulf the whole world in darkness.I’d have a third of its real estate and four-fifths of its population, but I would not be happy until I had seized the ripest apple on the tree — thee.